 LIMIT n OFFSET offset_value BY expressions

-During the query processing, ClickHouse selects data ordered by sorting key.
-Sorting key is set explicitly by ORDER BY clause or implicitly as a property of table engine.
+During query processing, ClickHouse selects data ordered by sorting key.
+The sorting key is set explicitly using an ORDER BY clause or implicitly as a property of the table engine.
 Then ClickHouse applies

 LIMIT n BY expressions and returns the first